BEFORE YOU GO...

 The largest financial penalty was issued to Star Entertainment Group.
 Australia’s gambling giant was charged with $100M for failing to curb money laundering at its casinos that are operating in Sydney.
 Not only this but the group’s permit to operate the casinos is also revoked.

 The Star was accused of using a “cavalier” approach to governance and periodically taking intended actions to hide its channels.
 This led to the infiltration of white-collar crime such as money laundering in their Sydney casino.

-According to Chief of the NSW Independent Casino Commission Philip Crawford, “the Star won’t be able to manage the casino independently unless it can earn its licence back”.
+According to Chief of the NSW Independent Casino Commission Philip Crawford, “the Star won’t be able to manage the casino independently unless it can earn its license back”.

-The Star responded to the report saying that it has taken powerful and urgent remedial measures and would take “whatever necessary” to get its licence back and run the casino.
+The Star responded to the report saying that it has taken powerful and urgent remedial measures and would take “whatever necessary” to get its license back and run the casino.